Privacy Policy

 Email: info@headhuntvietnam.com

-We respect and are committed to protecting your privacy in accordance with Vietnamese law, including the Personal Data Protection Law No. 91/2025/QH15 and Decree No. 356/2025/ND-CP on personal data protection, as well as other related legal provisions.
-This policy explains how we collect, use, share, store, and protect personal data when you access our website or use our services.
+We respect and are committed to protecting your privacy in accordance with Vietnamese law, including the Personal Data Protection Law No. 91/2025/QH15 and Decree No. 356/2025/ND‑CP on personal data protection, together with other related legal provisions.
+This policy explains how we collect, use, share, store, and protect personal data when you access the website or use our services.

 By using the website/services, you confirm that you have read, understood, and agree to this Policy.
 If you do not agree, please cease accessing or using the services.